-- Have lots of fun with new friends
+Have lots of fun with new friends

 All Stars Cricket is also fantastic for parents.
-For an hour a week all mums and dads are invited to get involved and play cricket with their children.
+For an hour a week all mums, dads and guardians are invited to get involved and play cricket with their children.
 We know this is a great way to spend time with your child and create memories that will last a lifetime.